jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 ### 🎨 HTML & CSS
 * [Sass](https://packagecontrol.io/packages/Sass): Sass is a preprocessor extending CSS and this plugins adds the language support.
-* [SassSolutions](https://packagecontrol.io/packages/SassSolution): Auto-complete variables/mixins from your 'settings.scss' file.
+* [SassSolutions](https://packagecontrol.io/packages/SassSolution): Auto-complete for variables and mixins from your 'settings.scss' file.
-* [CSS3](https://packagecontrol.io/packages/CSS3): Replaces the built-in CSS support with a more up-to-date information.
+* [CSS3](https://packagecontrol.io/packages/CSS3): Replaces the built-in CSS support with a more up-to-date one.
 Includes [cssnext](http://cssnext.io) support.
-Follow the instructions to reduce misbehaviour with other plugins.
+Follow the instructions to make it work properly.
 * [Emmet](https://packagecontrol.io/packages/Emmet): Allows you to write HTML very fast.
 You have to learn their way though.
 * [Color Highlighter](https://packagecontrol.io/packages/Color%20Highlighter)